Insulin

 - Insulin used with a disposable insulin pump

-- Certain medical supplies used to inject insulin, like syringes, gauze, and alcohol swabs
+- Certain medical supplies used for insulin injections, like syringes, gauze, and alcohol swabs

 Your costs in Original Medicare